Terms and Conditions

 These terms and conditions and service contract with you are made under the law specified in the engagement letter entered into between you and Harneys, or, in default of any other specified governing law, British Virgin Islands law.

-Subject to any express provisions set out in any engagement letter between you and Harneys, the following provisions shall apply:
+Subject to any other express provisions set out in any engagement letter entered into between you and Harneys, the following provisions shall apply:

 Any dispute or disagreement between you and Harneys shall be resolved exclusively by arbitration.